 2.1.2.2.4 Three-dimensional spatial region (a spatial volume)

-Elucidation: A three-dimensional spatial region is a spatial region that is of three dimensions.
-[040-001]
+a(three-dimensional spatial region)[Elucidation: A three-dimensional spatial region is a spatial region that is of three dimensions.
+[040-001]]

-Examples: a cube-shaped region of space, a sphere-shaped region of space,
+as(three-dimensional spatial region)[Examples: a cube-shaped region of space\, a sphere-shaped region of space, ]

 The located_at relation

-Elucidation: a located_at r at t means that r is a spatial region in which independent continuant a is exactly located [041-002]
+a(located_at)[Elucidation: a located_at r at t means that r is a spatial region in which independent continuant a is exactly located [041-002]]

-Domain: independent continuant
+a(located_at)[Domain: independent continuant]

-Range: spatial region
+a(located_at)[Range: spatial region]

 This is a primitive relation between an independent continuant, a spatial region which it occupies, and a time.
 This is a relation of exact location; the size, shape, orientation and location of a fit exactly to the size, shape and location of r.
 Thus for example if there are cavities in the interior of a then there are corresponding holes in the interior of r.